markwcodes/personal-website/README.md

 ```

 5. Edit your `/etc/hosts` file and add\
-   `127.0.0.1  profile.test`
+   `127.0.0.1  markwcodes.test`
-6. The site should now be accessible at [profile.test](http://profile.test)
+6. The site should now be accessible at [markwcodes.test](http://markwcodes.test)